malvik-lab/brewbuddy/README.md

 <p align="center"><a href="https://brewbuddy.dev/" target="_blank"><img src="https://i.ibb.co/ky7nGpc/brew-buddy-logo.png" width="400" height="400" alt="Brew Buddy logo"></a></p>

-# Brew Buddy - Fake Beer API Service
+# Brew Buddy - Fake Beer API Service.

 > All data provided by Brew Buddy, including names, descriptions, technical specifications, and other beer-related information, is purely fictional and/or randomly generated.
 No information should be considered reliable or accurate.
 The purpose of Brew Buddy is to provide developers with a pre-built beer database to use for creating applications or any other projects.